gloriette schonbrunn palace 3 day vienna itinerary

 Belvedere Palace

 The Upper Belvedere garden is well known for having a huge pond, which is very popular for taking pictures.
-Several people took the opportunity to rest for a while sitting on the grass or by the lake, and at that moment a security guard from the palace would appear and warn that it was forbidden to be there in that central area, even though there was no other indication.
-As soon as someone was warned, someone else was already on the other side of the lake, not knowing anything, sitting and taking pictures, so the security guard was literally running around the garden without stopping… So if you see someone running towards you, you know why.
+However, as soon as someone decided to rest on the grass or walk on it to take a photo, a security guard from the palace would immediately appear and warn that it was forbidden to be there, even though there were no signs about it.
+Unfortunately for that guard, as soon as he managed to scare someone away, someone else was already on the other side of the lake, not knowing anything, sitting and taking pictures, so the security guard was literally running around the garden non-stop… So, if you see someone running towards you… you know why.
+I wonder if there are any signs about it now.

 Prater Park